Federico-I/Mapty/README.md

 The porpuse of the application is to allow the user to store running/cycling routine data as well as time and distance plus the geolocation on the map.
 After clicking on the map a form will be render on the left side of the browser with empty fields to complete with the workout information.

-There is an additional feature at the bottom right input field of the form, which will display a value depending on the type of training choosen and information inputed.
+There is an additional feature at the bottom right input field of the form, which will display a value depending on the type of training chosen and information entered.